phofl/phofl.github.io/content/posts/pandas_20_features.md

 - Efficient Indexing operations on nullable and pyarrow dtypes
 - No materialization of MultiIndexes to improve performance and maintain dtypes

-The Extension Array interface is continuously improving and avoids materializing NumPy arrays and instead relies on the provided extension array implementation.
+The Extension Array interface is continuously improving and further avoids materializing NumPy arrays and instead relies on the provided extension array implementation.
 Some areas are still under development, including GroupBy aggregations for third party extension arrays.

 ### Pyarrow-backed DataFrames

 Version 1.5.0 brought a new extension array to pandas that allows users to create ``DataFrames`` backed by pyarrow arrays.
-We expect these extension arrays to provide a vast improvement when operating on string-columns, since the NumPy object representation is not very performant.
+We expect these extension arrays to provide a vast improvement when operating on string-columns, since the NumPy object representation is not very efficient.
 The string representation is mostly equivalent to``string[pyarrow]`` that has been around for quite some time.
 The pyarrow-specific extension array supports all other pyarrow dtypes on top of it.
 Users can now create columns with any pyarrow dtype and use pyarrow nullable semantics.
 Those come out of the box when using pyarrow dtypes.
 A pyarrow-backed column can be requested specifically by casting to or specifying a column's dtype as ``f"{dtype}[pyarrow]"``, e.g.
 ``"int64[pyarrow]"`` for an integer column.
 Alternatively, a pyarrow dtype can be created through: